Heart of God Church: Interfaith.sg

 An online playbook, Interfaith.sg encouraging more interfaith activities in Singapore was developed by Heart of God Church and Khalid Mosque youths.
 The website helps religious groups and charities planning interfaith events navigate through the challenges with checklists and insights.

 Joint Tuition Programme with Khalid Mosque

 The joint tuition programme with Khalid Mosque was featured on The Straits Times and CNA on 19 June 2019 as Singapore hosted the inaugural International Conference for Cohesive Societies, where President Halimah Yacob announced the signing of the Commitment to Safeguard Religious Harmony in Singapore.
 Heart of God Church was one of the 250 religious organisations that signed the Commitment.

-Interfaith Community Project with South East CDC

-In May 2019, Heart of God Church youth volunteers partnered with the Nanyang Leow-Sih Association and Jain Society to give out medical supplies to 500 elderly beneficiaries in the South East District of Singapore.
-The effort was led by Senior Minister of State for Defence and Foreign Affairs, Maliki Osman, with the support of the Ministry of Culture, Community and Youth (MCCY).

 Joint Interfaith Annual Blood Donation Drive

 Heart of God Church organised two joint blood donation drives with Khalid Mosque and Geylang United Temple.
 The blood donation took place on Heart of God Church's and Khalid Mosque's premises.
 The programme was launched with the belief that "under every skin colour and every creed, we all bleed the same colour – red.
 The Malay blood can save a Chinese man.
 The Hindu blood can save a Christian man."